reconhub/reconhub.github.io/newpeople.md

     desc: Epidemiologist focused on using modeling and forecasting outputs to inform public health decision making.
 U.S. Centers for Disease Control and Prevention, USA.
   - name: Hannah Brindle
     img: /img/people/hannah-brindle.jpg
     desc: Research Fellow with the Emergency and Epidemic Data at the London School of Hygiene and Tropical Medicine.
 Current work on electronic data collection methods, automated reporting and research during health emergencies.
-Experience in spatio-temporal analysis.
 London School of Hygiene and Tropical Medicine United Kingdom.
     github: hannahbrindle
     url: hannahbrindle
     twitter: https://twitter.com/brindle_hannah